rust-lang/reference/src/items/external-blocks.md

 ### The `link_ordinal` attribute

 r[items.extern.attributes.link_ordinal.intro]
-The *`link_ordinal` attribute* can be applied on declarations inside an `extern` block to indicate the numeric ordinal to use when generating the import library to link against.
+The *`link_ordinal` [attribute][attributes]* can be applied on declarations inside an `extern` block to indicate the numeric ordinal to use when generating the import library to link against.
 An ordinal is a unique number per symbol exported by a dynamic library on Windows and can be used when the library is being loaded to find that symbol rather than having to look it up by name.

 > [!WARNING]
 > `link_ordinal` should only be used in cases where the ordinal of the symbol is known to be stable: if the ordinal of a symbol is not explicitly set when its containing binary is built then one will be automatically assigned to it, and that assigned ordinal may change between builds of the binary.